Jagex

 Jagex Limited is a British video game developer and publisher based at the Cambridge Science Park in Cambridge, England.
 It is best known for RuneScape and Old School RuneScape, both free-to-play massively multiplayer online role-playing games.
-The company's name is derived from the company's original slogan, "Java Gaming Experts".

 In addition to RuneScape, Jagex has released multiple casual games on its FunOrb portal, as well as other titles.
-Jagex was owned by U.S. investors between 2012 and 2016, by Chinese investors from 2016 to 2020, by Macarthur Fortune Holding LLC for about a year in 2020, and is presently owned by The Carlyle Group.
+Jagex was owned by U.S. investors between 2012 and 2016, by Chinese investors from 2016 to 2020, by Macarthur Fortune Holding LLC in 2020, by The Carlyle Group from 2020 to 2024, and is presently owned by CVC Capital Partners.

 History

-After initially creating the Jagex name and logo for their projects, brothers and computer programmers Andrew Gower and Paul Gower began trading under the Jagex name in 1999, describing Jagex Software as a "small software company based in England who specialise in producing top-quality Java-games for webpages."
+Jagex was founded in 1999 by brothers Andrew and Paul Gower.
 That same year they began work on the MMORPG RuneScape, which was released in January 2001.
 In December 2001, Andrew Gower, Paul Gower, and Constant Tedder launched Jagex in its current incarnation, with Tedder as its CEO.
 Jagex formally acquired the Jagex name from Andrew Gower in 2001.

 RuneScape grew dramatically; one year after its release over a million free accounts had been registered.
 The game was originally supported by advertisements, however, the dot-com bubble meant that there were fewer advertisers.
 The new company created a paid version of the game with extra features, to support hosting costs and continued development.
-The pay-to-play version of RuneScape was released on 27 February 2002, and gained 5,000 subscribers in the first week, making it one of the largest Java pay-to-play games in the world at the time.
+The pay-to-play version of RuneScape was released on 27 February 2002.
+It gained 2,000 subscribers in the first hour and 5,000 subscribers in the first week, making it one of the largest Java pay-to-play games in the world at the time.
+In 2007, RuneScape achieved one million subscribers; 11 years after launch, the company touted 200 million accounts.

 Until the release of War of Legends in 2010, the company used the slogan "Java Gaming Experts" as it had only produced games written in Java up to that point.
 Following the launch of the Flash-based War of Legends, the company name was said to stand for "Just About the Game Experience".